NATIONAL V-J DAY | SEPTEMBER 2

 HISTORY OF V-J DAY

-The formal signing of the Japanese Instrument of Surrender took place on board of the battleship USS Missouri in Tokyo Bay.
-At that time President Truman declared September 2 to be the official V-J Day.
-However, over the years, many citizens of the United States have celebrated August 14 as V-J Day in conjunction with the European observation on August 15th.
-The announcement that Japan had surrendered was on August 15th in Europe.
-However, due to the time difference, it was still August 14th in the USA.
+The formal signing of the Japanese Instrument of Surrender took place on board the battleship USS Missouri in Tokyo Bay.
+At that time, President Truman declared September 2nd to be the official V-J Day.
+However, over the years, many citizens of the United States celebrated August 14 as V-J Day in conjunction with the European observation on August 15th.